 2. Focus on Your Breath

-- Elongate and double your exhales (e.g. exhale for four or eight counts)
+- Elongate and double your exhales (e.g. exhale for 4-8 counts)

-It’s a free, easy fix.
-It works, y’all.
-Science says so and so does my body and I believe both science and my inner wisdom.
-Slow your breath down.
-If you need time to steady your breath, tell the person you’re talking with that you need to take a break.
+In short: lower your stress response by lengthening your exhales.
+You can do this without anyone knowing, but if you need time to steady your breath, tell the person you’re talking with that you need a break.
 If they continue to engage despite your request to take a break, leave the situation.
-Calm yourself down.
-Equally important: reinitiate the conversation when you feel calmer and your breathing is regulated.
-Apologize for walking away mid-conversation.
-If you both agree to continue your conversation, keep talking about race.
+Calm yourself down by lengthening your exhales.
+If it feels safe, reinitiate the conversation when you feel calmer, and your breathing is more regulated.

 3. Ground Yourself

-When standing: feel your feet connect completely to the ground.
+- When standing: feel your feet connect with the ground.
 Engage the muscles of your feet.
-Connect with all four corners of your feet.
+Find all four corners of your feet.
 Spread your toes wide.
 Let your heels be heavy.

 5. Keep Your Heart Open